 7. Indemnification.
 Customer shall release, defend, indemnify and hold PAI harmless from and against any and all claims or liability relating to design, installation, or operation of Equipment, performance of Service, any risks losses, damages, injuries, death or other effects of any hazard or event that Equipment or Service is intended to detect or avert, or any act or failure to act on Customers part, including payment of all damages, expenses, costs and attorney's fees, whether such claims or liability be based upon negligence, warranty or strict product liability on the part of PAI, its agents, servants, or employees.
 Customer shall indemnify, defend and hold harmless PAI, its employees and agents for and against all claims, lawsuits and losses that claim loss sustained by parties or entities other than parties to Agreement.
 This provision shall apply to all claims, lawsuits or damages caused by PAI's negligent performance whether active or passive and to all claims based on defects in design, installation, maintenance, monitoring, operation or non-operation of the Equipment, whether those claims be based upon negligence, gross negligence, warranty, or strict products liability on the part of PAI, its agents, servants or employees.

 8. Customer Emergency Contact Information.
-Customer is furnishing to PAI and will keep current Customer Emergency Contact Information.
-Changes or additions to Customer Emergency Contact Information shall be made by either written notice to PAI or Customer may request to update or change Customer Emergency Information by telephone providing Customer gives PAI their password.
+Customer is furnishing to PAI and will keep current Customer Emergency Contact Information and any changes in Customers local responder information such as police, fire or third-party responder agencies.
+Changes or additions to Customer Emergency Contact or local responder information shall be made by either written notice to PAI or Customer may request to update or change Customer Emergency Information by telephone providing Customer gives PAI their password.
 PAI, upon verbal receipt of password from Customer, is authorized by Customer to update or change Emergency Information.
 PAI will not be held responsible for the accuracy of these telephone numbers or the failure of Customer to update or provide correct numbers.

 8.1 Customer authorizes PAI to release information about the Equipment and Customer Emergency Contact Information to the appropriate agencies.
 Customer releases PAI from any and all liability with respect to the accuracy or release of such information.

-8.2 Monitoring Facility has no obligation to attempt to contact any emergency agency or person other than the agency or person named in Customer's most recent Customer Emergency Contact Information or updated information provided by Customer to PAI.
-CUSTOMER UNDERSTANDS THAT MONITORING FACILITY IS RESPONSIBLE ONLY FOR ATTEMPTING TO NOTIFY BY TELEPHONE THE PROPER AUTHORITIES OR EMERGENCY AGENCY OR OTHER PERSONS NAMED IN CUSTOMER'S EMERGENCY CONTACT INFORMATION.
-CUSTOMER UNDERSTANDS THAT PAI OR MONITORING FACILITY WILL NOT SEND PAI OR MONITORING FACILITY PERSONNEL TO CUSTOMER'S LOCATION IN RESPONSE TO ANY ALARM SIGNAL RECEIVED.
+8.2 Monitoring Facility has no obligation to attempt to contact any emergency agency or person other than the agency or person names in Customer’s most recent Customer Emergency Contact Information or updated information provided by Customer to PAI.
+The Monitoring Facility and any subcontractors thereto are independent contractors to PAI, and there exists no partnership or joint venture of any kind by and between PAI and the Monitoring Facility.
+PAI provides no tools or equipment to the Monitoring Facility.
+CUSTOMER UNDERSTANDS THAT MONITORING FACILITY IS RESPONSIBLE ONLY FOR ATTEMPTING TO NOTIFY BY TELEPHONE THE PROPER AUTHORITIES OR EMERGENCY AGENCY OR OTHER PERSONS NAMES IN CUSTOMER’S EMERGENCY CONTACT INFORMATION.
+CUSTOMER UNDERSTANDS THAT PAI OR MONITORING FACILITY WILL NOT SEND PAI OR MONITORING FACILITY PERSONNEL TO CUSTOMER’S LOCATION IN RESPONSE TO ANY ALARM SIGNAL RECEIVED.
 CUSTOMER ALSO UNDERSTANDS THAT PAI OR MONITORING FACILITY DO NOT REPRESENT OR PROMISE THAT ANYONE TELEPHONED WILL RESPOND TO THE CALL, AND CUSTOMER RELEASES PAI AND MONITORING FACILITY FROM ANY RESPONSIBILITY OR LIABILITY FOR ANY FAILURE OR DELAY IN RESPONDING.
 PAI WILL NOT BE HELD RESPONSIBLE IN THE EVENT THEY ARE UNABLE TO NOTIFY EMERGENCY CONTACTS PROVIDED BY CUSTOMER.

 8.3 Customer will indemnify, defend and hold harmless PAI from and against any responsibility or liability for payment of any fine, penalties or other charges for any false alarms or signals.
 If PAI reasonably determines that the Equipment is generating an excessive number of false alarms or signals, PAI may, after notice to Customer, require Customer to pay a surcharge fee if the false alarms or signals continue after such notice.
 If the false alarms or signals continue after such notice and imposition of a surcharge fee, PAI may terminate this Agreement after ten (10) days written notice to Customer.
 Customer authorizes PAI to temporarily disconnect the monitoring service for nuisance or safety reasons if PAI is unable to notify Customer or Customer's Emergency Contacts at the numbers submitted to PAI by Customer or if Customer or Customer's Emergency Contacts refuse or fail to arrive at Customer's location within a reasonable amount of time.
 ALL FINES, PENALTIES OR CHARGES FOR FALSE ALARMS OR SIGNALS SHALL BE THE SOLE RESPONSIBILITY OF CUSTOMER TO PAY.

 9. Default / Termination.
 If Customer is in default of this Agreement for failure to pay any fees, charges or other amounts when due, or failure to perform any of the other Customer Obligations under this Agreement, and such default continues for ten (10) days after PAI gives Customer written notice, in addition to any other remedies provided by law, PAI may, by notice to Customer, without releasing Customer for payment of all the Monthly Monitoring Fees and any additional charges as contemplated by this Agreement, declare immediately due and payable an amount equal to all Monthly Monitoring Fees and other fees to be paid by Customer during the remaining term (initial or renewal) of this Agreement.
 If PAI's records indicate that Customer is past due or in default, PAI is authorized to seek collection of the past due account.
-Customer agrees to waive the applicable provisions of the Fair Debt Collection Practices Act and other similar regulations by allowing and requesting PAI to contact Customer for the purposes of collecting a debt.
+Customer agrees to waive the applicable provisions of the Fair Debt Collection Practices Act by allowing and requesting PAI to contact Customer for the purposes of collecting a debt.
 PAI may transfer any past due account to an independent third party collection agency for the purpose of collecting a debt.
-Customer will be responsible for paying the remaining applicable balance owed under the Agreement as well as all fees assessed by the collection agency.
+Customer will be responsible for paying the remaining applicable balance owed under the Agreement along with fees imposed by either PAI or the independent third party collection agency related to the past due or defaulted balance.
 Customer acknowledges that any attempts to collect a debt by a third party collection agency are not to be attributed to PAI.

 9.1 If Customer defaults with respect to payment of Monthly Monitoring Fees more than two (2) times in any calendar year, or monthly monitoring fee becomes sixty (60) days past due, then Customer agrees that PAI may terminate service and the remaining applicable balance of the Agreement will be immediately due and payable.
 PAI may draft Customer's account for the entire remaining balance, disconnect monitoring with prior notice or require Customer to pay yearly in advance for services.
 In addition, Customer agrees PAI will have no liability if disconnection occurs due to a past due balance or otherwise.